WootingKb/wooting-analog-sdk/SDK_USAGE.md

 The callback gets given the type of event `DeviceEventType` and a pointer to the DeviceInfo struct that the event applies to

 ### Notes
-* There's no guarentee to the lifetime of the DeviceInfo pointer given during the callback, if it's a Disconnected event, it's likely the memory will be freed immediately after the callback, so it's best to copy any data you wish to use.
+* You must copy the DeviceInfo struct or its data if you wish to use it after the callback has completed, as the memory will be freed straight after
 * The execution of the callback is performed in a separate thread so it is fine to put time consuming code and further SDK calls inside your callback

 ### Expected Returns